Social Media Handbook

 Build out your blog, Twitter stream, Flickr profile, Facebook page or whatever you choose and spend time populating it for several weeks, sharing it with a small group who can provide comments.
 Have the site up and running well before you plan to launch it so you can become comfortable with maintaining it.

 You’re ready to communicate!
-Use traditional means, such as email lists and notices on your Web site, to notify your potential audiences that you have a social media presence.
+Use traditional means, such as email lists, printed materials and your Web site, to notify your potential audiences that you have a social media presence.
 Also, notify others with social media presences and similar interests that your site is live – one of the best ways to do this is by linking to these sites from yours and mentioning them in your posts.
 Include easy-to-find links to your social media presence on your Web site.

 Once your site is up and running, you will find some content is popular, some is ignored, and some is just plain cumbersome.
 All social media tools come with easy-to-use tracking tools, so you can see which posts are viewed and shared most, which generate comments, etc. Be prepared to re-align your strategy in response to who is viewing your site and how they are doing so.